Rape inquiry against India BJP lawmaker

 A federal inquiry has been ordered into a rape allegation against a lawmaker in India's Uttar Pradesh state.

-Kuldeep Singh Sengar, 50, from the ruling Bharatiya Janata Party (BJP) is accused of raping a 16-year-old girl last year - an allegation he denies.
+Kuldeep Singh Sengar, 50, from the ruling Bharatiya Janata Party (BJP) is accused of raping a 17-year-old girl last year - an allegation he denies.

 The victim tried to kill herself last week in front of the chief minister's home after alleging that the police had refused to register her case.